 If you’re a real people person who loves resolving issues through pragmatism and common sense, join us.
 You’ll enjoy plenty of scope for career development as you drive change, improve efficiencies and make a real impact from day one.

 I have been working at easyJet full-time (More than a year)

 I applied online.
-The process took a week.
-I interviewed at easyJet (Gatwick, England) in February 2018.
+The process took 5+ weeks.
+I interviewed at easyJet (Gatwick, England) in June 2018.